-H. CVC 22669 - A deputy, SSO or CSO who has reasonable grounds to believe that a vehicle has been abandoned, as determined pursuant to Section 22523, may

-II.
-Removal from Private Property to Garage

-CVC 22653 - Any deputy may:

-Remove a vehicle from private property when:

-- 1. The vehicle has been reported stolen.
+- H. CVC 22669 A deputy, SSO or CSO who has reasonable grounds to believe that a vehicle has been abandoned, as determined pursuant to Section 22523, may remove the vehicle from a highway or from public or private property. - II.
+Removal from Private Property to Garage - A. CVC 22653 Any deputy may remove a vehicle from private property when: - 1.
+The vehicle has been reported stolen.
 Signed report on file.
 STORAGE OR IMPOUND PER ORIGINAL AGENCY REQUEST. - 2.
-The vehicle has been involved in an accident, left at the scene and the private property owner is not present to authorize removal.
+2. The vehicle has been involved in an accident, left at the scene and the private property owner is not present to authorize removal.
 The vehicle may not be removed where the property owner has been contacted and has refused to grant permission to remove the vehicle. - 3.
-The person driving or in control of the vehicle is arrested and the property owner or person in lawful possession of the private property requests removal. - 2.
-CVC 22658-Removal of Illegally Parked Vehicles on Private Property - a.
-Vehicles illegally parked on private property must be stored by the owners of that property. - Handicap violations in properly marked spaces may be cited per CVC 22507.8.
-This section includes vehicles parked on both public and private off street parking facilities. - 1.
-Handicap violation may be stored per CVC 22652 when the space is properly marked per CVC 22511.8(a) & (d). - b.
+3. The person driving or in control of the vehicle is arrested and the property owner or person in lawful possession of the private property requests removal. - B. CVC 22658-Removal of Illegally Parked Vehicles on Private Property - 1.
+Vehicles illegally parked on private property must be stored by the owners of that property. - a.
+Handicap violations in properly marked spaces may be cited per CVC 22507.8.
+This section includes vehicles parked on both public and private off street parking facilities. - 1.)
+Handicap violation may be stored per CVC 22652 when the space is properly marked per CVC 22511.8(a) & (d). - 2.
 To affect a legal storage, the property must first be properly posted in accordance with section 22658 of the California Vehicle Code.
-If the property is properly posted; the property owner or their agent may call a towing company and have the vehicle removed. - i.
-The property owner or their agent must be present when the vehicle is removed with limited exceptions (notably properly posted fire lanes and fire hydrants). - 1.
-An employee of the towing company cannot be an agent of the property. - ii.
-They then must immediately call the responsible police agency (in unincorporated area, the California Highway Patrol and in contract cities, the Orange County Sheriff's Department) and report the vehicle license number, owner's name and address and place of storage.

-- 3. 72-Hour Parking Violation - a.
-Refer to section 47 - 4.
-Report Narrative - a.
-CHP 180 Reports - i.
-CHP 180 reports shall be completed for all storages under this section. - The entire face page shall be completed including the authority used for the storage/impound, all registered and legal owner information, vehicle mileage and estimated value of the vehicle.
+If the property is properly posted; the property owner or their agent may call a towing company and have the vehicle removed.

+- a.
+The property owner or their agent must be present when the vehicle is removed with limited exceptions (notably properly posted fire lanes and fire hydrants). - 1.)
+An employee of the towing company cannot be an agent of the property. - b.
+They then must immediately call the responsible police agency (in unincorporated area, the California Highway Patrol and in contract cities, the Orange County Sheriff's Department) and report the vehicle license number, owner's name and address and place of storage. - III.
+72-Hour Parking Violation - A. Refer to section 47 - IV.
+Report Narrative - A. CHP 180 Reports - 1.
+CHP 180 reports shall be completed for all storages under this section. - a.
+The entire face page shall be completed including the authority used for the storage/impound, all registered and legal owner information, vehicle mileage and estimated value of the vehicle.
 All existing damage to the vehicle should be noted.
-The name, date of birth, address and phone number of the driver should be included in the narrative, if possible, as well as a detailed description of items in the vehicle inventory. - An FCN number shall be requested through Sheriff's Teletype as soon as possible and placed on the CHP 180 form. - 3.
-All CHP 180 forms must be turned in at the end of the deputy's shift for supervisor approval. - b.
-John Wayne Airport parking violations - i.
-Authority for storage OCCO 2-1-52(k)(12) CVC 21113a - 5.
-Tow Services - a.
-Private tow service agencies provide service for the Sheriff's Department on a contractual basis. - b.
-Tow truck requests and cancellations. - i.
-All tow truck requests will be made through dispatch. - ii.
-If necessary, a tow truck may be canceled by the requesting Deputy at any time.
+The name, date of birth, address and phone number of the driver should be included in the narrative, if possible, as well as a detailed description of items in the vehicle inventory. - b.
+An FCN number shall be requested through Sheriff's Teletype as soon as possible and placed on the CHP 180 form. - c.
+Write a Non-Criminal Report in the Field Based Reporting system and attach a scanned copy of the 180 that has been signed by a supervisor. - d.
+All CHP 180 forms must be turned in at the end of the deputy's shift. - e.
+South Patrol Place a copy of the CHP 180 in the Traffic Bureau in-basket. - 2.
+John Wayne Airport parking violations - a.
+Authority for storage OCCO 2-1-52(k)(12) CVC 21113a

+V. Tow Services